Aalesund-Techschool/shell-scripting/exercises/exercise-1.md

 ### 1.3.2 - Mac-users

-:pencil2: Follow the [offical guide from Apple](https://support.apple.com/no-no/guide/terminal/apd5265185d-f365-44cb-8b09-71a064a42125/mac) on how open the Terminal app included in macOS.
+You can find the Terminal app in the Applications > Utilities folder or by searching for "Terminal" in the Spotlight search.

 ### 1.3.3 - Windows-users